hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 ## 8. Mix-ins; mix-ins vs. inheritance

 JavaScript objects can only inherit from one other object.
 This limitation makes it difficult to model certain domains using class or constructor-based inheritance.
-You can use mix-ins to share behavior between otherwise unrelated classes.
+You can use mixins to share behavior between otherwise unrelated classes.
 There's a limitation with the inheritance pattern, which is that objects can only directly 'inherit' from one supertype object.
 In other words, an object can have only one prototype object.
 Mixins provide a way of addressing this limitation.
-The mix-in pattern involves creating a mix-in object containing certain methods, and using `Object.assign()` to mix that object into another object.
+The mixin pattern involves creating a mixin object containing certain methods, and using `Object.assign()` to mix that object into another object.

 ### 8.1 Introduction